How To Prepare for a Technical Interview in 5 Steps

 4. Prepare to ask questions

 In addition to being knowledgeable and showing demonstrable skills, being able to communicate with people professionally is important.
-Talking through your work, providing thorough answers and arriving at your interview prepared to ask questions can make a big difference for moving forward in the hiring process.
+Talking through your work, providing thorough answers and arriving at your interview prepared to ask questions can make a big difference for moving forward in the interview process.

 To better prepare for the conversation, have a few questions you want to ask the interviewer.
 Take some time to review the company and job description before the interview, and jot down any questions that arise.
 Remember that it's customary for candidates to hold their questions for the end of the interview.